JMNolan/WaitForTheMons/README.md

 ![Egg Collection View](ReadMeImages/EggDetailSS.png "View where user starts and views their hatch progress.")

+## **Build Instructions**
+Testers will need to install the FBSDK via CocoaPods.
+The instructions to do so are as follows:
+1. Add the following lines to the Podfile:

+pod 'FacebookCore'
+pod 'FacebookLogin'
+pod 'FacebookShare'

+2. Run "pod install"

+Instructions for installing FBSDK via CocoaPods can also be found at: https://cocoapods.org/pods/FacebookLogin

 ## **Testing Instructions**
 The EggDetailViewController contains a comment marked "testing" that shows how to change the timer.
 By commenting out one line and uncommenting the other, the tester can use a 9 second timer (or whatever number they choose) rather than the standard timers that would be used by standard users.